thoughtbot/guides/testing-rspec/README.md

 - Use spec/system directory to store system specs.
 - Use spec/support/system for support code related to system specs.

+> system specs were previously called feature specs and lived in `spec/features`

 ## Factories

 - Order `factories.rb` contents: sequences, traits, factory definitions.